Nix-wie-weg/ruby-style-guide/README.md

 ## Misc

-* If you really need "global" methods, add them to Kernel and make them private.

-* Avoid `alias` when `alias_method` will do.
 * Prefer `Time.now` over `Time.new` when retrieving the current system time.
 * Do not mutate arguments unless that is the purpose of the method.